 a) Validate EIN number and name on IRS website

-b) Check for vendors name on US Treasury blacklist.
+b) Check for vendor name on US Treasury blacklist.
 You can use OFAC (office of foreign asset control) website to check for any sanctions against the vendor/s.

 3. The person setting up the vendors, should not be able to set up the vendor prior to approval from another person.
 Ideally, there should be a second person who is validating all the documents before the vendor setup request is approved.